top of page

 Remember: when you self-publish, you are the publisher.
 Avoid searching online for a "self-publisher" because, guess what?
 It’s YOU!

-How do you become your own publisher?
+How do you become your own publisher to self-publish a children's book?

 There are two main routes to self-publish your children's book: offset printing and print-on-demand.
 Keep in mind that both of these options have advantages and drawbacks, so consider each one carefully before deciding which is best for you.
 Also, remember that some authors choose to use these routes together!
 We'll talk more about that later.